Juma Al Majid: Early life and career

-Juma Majid was born in Al Shandagah, Dubai in 1930.
+Juma Majid was born in Al Shandagah, Dubai, in 1930 (then part of the Trucial States).
 He was a pearl diver's son.
+He received early schooling in Qur’an and Arabic at local kuttāb (traditional classes).

 When Juma Al Majid turned 15, his uncle, Ahmad Majid Al Ghurair, asked him to assist him at his shop in Deira, and eventually opened a second small shop for him.
 He opened his business in 1950 and began by selling fabric and switched to air conditioners.

 Juma met Mohammad Al Qaz, a trader who imported goods to Dubai from Kuwait and Bahrain, who become his associate and friend.
 Juma started helping Al Qaz with sales and in 1950, he established Juma Al Majid Holding Group.

 In 1956, Al Qaz invited Juma to accompany him on trading trips to Kuwait.
 They would take tobacco and Omani dry lime to sell in Kuwait and Bahrain and return with fabric and watches from Switzerland and France to sell in Dubai.
 Soon after, Juma set up a home appliances division, with international brands.
 By 1958, he added a tire and battery division and signed an exclusive distribution agreement with Yokohama Tires.

 In 1962, Juma Al Majid Holding Group entered the fast-moving consumer goods (FMCG), founding Gulf Trading and Distributing Co.
 (GULFCO), which became the exclusive UAE distributor for several of SC Johnson’s home and personal care brands.
 In 1967, the group established General Navigation & Commerce Co., starting the supply of construction materials and equipment.